-This year the Ridge Trail has a special opportunity to bring people of all ages, abilities, and backgrounds to their surrounding trails and parks.
-The next planned BART station, located in the Berryessa neighborhood of San Jose, will open in 2018 and will intersect directly with the Ridge Trail.
-With an estimated daily ridership of 12,000 and nearly 30,000 local residents within a ½ mile radius, this project has the potential to reach hundreds of thousands over the years.
-The Council has received funding from the Santa Clara Valley Transportation Authority (VTA), Rails to Trails, and Ridge Trail donors for this project, in the amount of $68,000.
-We are currently fundraising for the required matching funds of $17,000.
+The Ridge Trail has a special opportunity to bring people of all ages, abilities, and backgrounds to their surrounding trails and parks.
+The next planned BART station, located in the Berryessa neighborhood of San Jose, will open in late 2018/early 2019 and will intersect directly with the Ridge Trail along the Penitencia Creek Trail.
+With an estimated daily ridership of 12,000 and nearly 30,000 residents within a ½ mile radius, this project has the potential to reach hundreds of thousands of people each year.
+The Council has received funding from the Santa Clara Valley Open Space Authority (SCVOSA), Rails to Trails, and Ridge Trail donors for this project, in the amount of $68,000.
+We are currently fundraising for the required matching funds of $10,000.
 Please contact Eileen Morris firstname.lastname@example.org if you are interested in helping complete this project and increasing access to nature for Bay Area residents.

-The project includes the following elements, which will be developed in coordination with the VTA and the City of San Jose:
+The project includes the following elements, which will be developed in coordination with the VTA and the City of San Jose’s Trail Program:

 - Directional and wayfinding signs in and around the Berryessa BART station, leading people to local parks and beyond to the ridge via the Ridge Trail.